When you think of a construction environment that fosters positive relationships and maximizes productivity, what seems more fitting? Is it:

 Design-build is a construction project delivery method where the designer and builder work together under a single contract from the beginning of the project in order to ensure unity and collaboration throughout the process.

-Design-build is one of the most progressive methods of project delivery and is quickly becoming an industry standard.
+The method is one of the most progressive methods of project delivery and is quickly becoming an industry standard.
 If you want to experience faster project completion times, more reliable budget estimates and a better brand overall, it’s time you consider embracing this approach as well.

 How?
 Here, we’ll discuss the ins and outs of working more collaboratively through this up and coming delivery method.